Drag-ons/DraconicSlider-Releases/README.md

 * Automatic slideshow that allows you to browse hands free with a configurable timer.

-* Being able to switch from one site to the other (e621/e926) with one slider.
+* Being able to switch from one site to the other (e621/e926) with one toggle.

 # How To Download